Dancing with the waves

-I would love this snapshots to serve as an invitation for you, to get in touch and share with me a few of the stories that shaped you.
+I would love these snapshots to serve as an invitation for you, to get in touch and share with me a few experiences that marked your path, who you are becoming, and the questions you are “walking with” at the moment.

-Majka Baur host spaces of inner-outer transformation with purpose-driven professionals and organisations.
-Through coaching, facilitation and consulting Majka invites people to experience and embody properties of emergent regenerative cultures.
+Majka Baur hosts spaces of inner-outer transformation with purpose-driven people and organisations.
+Through personal coaching, group facilitation and integral consulting Majka invites people to experience and embody properties of emergent regenerative cultures.

-Majka collaborates with organisations like scaling4good, where, as a board member, impact and behaviour change expert, she consults organisations and co-creates projects like the book “A Changemaker’s Guide to Designing for Behaviour Change”.
+Majka collaborates with organisations like scaling4good, where, as an impact and behaviour change expert, she consults organisations and co-creates projects like the book “A Changemaker’s Guide to Designing for Behaviour Change”.

 Before her year long training as an integrative-systemic coach Majka co-founded the social business WeAct, an award-winning ETH spin-off with the objective of engaging employees, citizens and students for sustainability through team challenges on a gamified platform.
 At WeAct she gained precious entrepreneurial experience in management, fundraising, product development, marketing, B2B business development and impact evaluation.